DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 ### Give the service a rating for each Service Standard

-Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a green, amber or red rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).
+Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a red, amber or green (RAG) rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).

 Plus, you'll also provide an overall rating for the service.
 This replaces using ‘met’ or ‘not met’.

 If a service receives 1 amber-or-red-rated standard, this means the overall outcome with be amber or red.

-#### Green

-Services that receive green ratings for all 14 Service Standard points can progress into the next phase.

-#### Amber

-Services that receive any amber ratings will be able to move into the next phase.

-However, they must address these points within a 3-month timeframe.

-All amber recommendations must be addressed before booking the next assessment.

 #### Red